Gluten-King/VoxelBridge/README.md

 Client-side NeoForge mod that exports Minecraft blocks, fluids, and block entities to glTF 2.0 with biome tinting and packed/individual texture workflows.

 ## Features
-- Select a region in-world and export it asynchronously to glTF.
+- Select a region in-world and export it to glTF.
 - Supports blocks, fluids, and block entities with biome tinting.
 - Choose individual textures or packed atlas (UDIM-style up to 8192).
 - Centered or world-space coordinates, configurable atlas size, adjustable export threads.